Skip to main content

 What are the Best Substitutes for Beluga?

-Teaspoon of fresh beluga caviar by Markys, photo Gourmet Food Store
+Teaspoon of fresh beluga caviar by Markys, photo by Gourmet Food Store

 No two caviar are precisely alike, but we can often find close approximations when our favorite caviar isn’t available.
-When it comes to substitutes for beluga, we have several types available:
+When it comes to substitutes for beluga, we have several types available in our family of brands:

 • Beluga Hybrid Caviar – Malossol Farm Raised: yielded from a unique crossbreed of Beluga (Huso huso) and Siberian sturgeon (Acipenser baerii).